Child Counselling Process

 The Counselling Process with Children

-After the initial contact and consultation an intake session will be scheduled.
+After the initial contact and consultation an parent-counsellor intake session (60 - 75 min) will be scheduled.
 This is when we will review the Minor Client Informed Consent Form and the Minor Client Intake Form.
-Therapy goals in general will be discussed, however specific goals will be better formulated after assessment sessions.
-After this initial (paid) 60 - 75 min intake session with parents/guardians, child-counsellor sessions will be scheduled.
+We will discuss the child's history and presenting issues and parents will have a chance to ask questions.
+Then the therapist will explain the counselling process and initial therapy goals will be discussed.
+After this initial intake session with parents/guardians, child-counsellor sessions will be scheduled.

 Furthermore, for children who experience ongoing challenges or have earlier developmental challenges, or trauma, several more sessions will likely be needed.
 If parents/guardians foresee long-term counselling as being unachievable we should discuss whether or not starting treatment at this time would beneficial for the child.
 And a referral to a public counselling service would be a good option.

 What happens?
 For the first 8-10 sessions the child and therapist are in a rapport building, assessment and stabilizing phase.
 During this time, there will be a mix of directive and non-directive play-based assessments to get a better understanding of the child's strengths and challenge areas.
 There will also be stabilizing, resourcing and preparation activities to prepare the child for more challenging therapy sessions during the treatment phase in which EMDR is used.
-This assessment phase allows the therapist to get to know the child and get a sense of re-occurring themes to better form a comprehensive assessment of the child's specific concerns and needs which will then lead to relevant goal setting for treatment.
+The beginning stage allows the therapist to get to know the child and get a sense of re-occurring themes to better form a comprehensive assessment of the child's specific concerns and needs which will then lead to relevant goal setting for treatment and further recommendations.

-Part of the treatment plan may also include family involvement in some way in the child’s therapy.
-Research shows that parent/guardian participation in therapy increases therapeutic progress and successful outcomes for the child.
-Even if this at-home participation with direction from the therapist, or for the parent/guardian to engage in their own therapy.
+Part of the treatment plan may include family involvement.
+Research shows that indirect and or direct parent/guardian participation in therapy increases therapeutic progress and successful outcomes for the child.
+Even if this at-home participation with direction from the therapist, or for the parent/guardian to engage in their own therapy or parent coaching.

 Read this to your child before they start therapy